 About this Tutorial

 This LibGuide is intended primarily as a tutorial in shelf-reading for library staff, containing a complete text tutorial, links to interactive tutorials, a brief LCC outline, and a link to the complete LCC outline.
-It is also useful for students and faculty conducting research in the USA University Library.
+It is also useful for students and faculty conducting research in the USA Marx Library.

 (This tutorial was adapted from the Library of Congress Classification LibGuide, by Joseph E. Petta, Passaic County Community College Library.
 It has been edited for content.)